Jjk422/SEPSEA/README.md

-# Self Advancing and Propagating System Exploit Algorithm (SAPSEA)
+# Self Evaluating and Propagating System Exploit Algorithm (SEPSEA)
 ## Summary
 Self propagating algorithm that will create actively monitor, fingerprint, servey and create exploit attacks to maximise chance of exploit success.